Stay Safe from Salt and Sand

 SALT: Salt helps against icy roads by lowering the freezing point of the water in the snow and ice, causing it to melt and in ideal conditions, stay in liquid form longer.
 Pure water freezes at 0 degrees C, but a 20% solution of salt and water alters the water and lowers its freezing temperature all the way down to almost -18 degrees C.

-GRAVEL/SAND: You may find this misleading, but sand and gravel, while effective at managing ice, doesn’t melt the stuff either.
+GRAVEL/SAND: Sand and gravel, while effective at managing ice, don’t actually melt anything.
 Sand and other abrasive materials work by improving traction over ice.
 Friction may melt the ice, but this is an incidental addition to the functionality.
 This makes sense when you consider that the goal of de-icing a road isn’t just to melt ice, it’s to make the road safe and drivable which is exactly what sand accomplishes.

 How Do They Hurt Our Vehicles?